-Feedback Number 9-19-18 Workshop Comment Response Number it will create another loop hole in the system.
+Feedback Number 9-19-18 Workshop Comment Response it will create another loop hole in the system.
 It is important to provide examples.
 4. To obtain additional delegated authority to purchase goods and/or services, agencies must confer with DES: a.
 Agencies must notify DES in advance regarding procurements that may exceed the agency's delegated authority; Comments: Be more specific: provide in advance 30 days, 2 weeks is too short, or the agency will slow things to accommodate their preferred method or vendor. b.
 DES will consult with the agency to determine whether: i.
 DES will conduct the procurement; or ii.
-DES will monitor the agency conducting the procurement; or iii. the agency will conduct the procurement.
+DES will conduct the procurement.
 Comments: I think DED needs to monitor and conduct the determination to be as transparent, fair and equitable process. c.
-If an agency requests additional authority, the agency head must submit the request directly to the DES Director, and the request must include answers to the following questions: i.
+If an agency requests additional authority, the agency head must submit the request directly to the DES Director, and the request? i.
 What is the purpose, the scope and the specific nature of the request? ii.
 What is the projected dollar value of the request, including analysis that determined the cost estimate? iii.
-How might the state/agency benefit should the request As provided in this policy, an agency's delegated authority may at any time be withdrawn or modified.
+How might the state/agency benefit should the request be approved?
+As provided in this policy, an agency's delegated authority may at any time be withdrawn or modified.
 If DES learns that an agency is in violation of its assigned delegated authority, DES will review the circumstances and take appropriate action.
 This policy requires agencies to use existing master contracts or DES approved cooperative contracts unless the contract cannot justifiably satisfy the agency's needs.
-The policy also provides agencies with unlimited authority when purchasing from master contracts. be approved? iv.
+The policy also provides agencies with unlimited authority when purchasing from master contracts. iv.
 What are the risks should the request be denied?